geoffreymcgill/Newtonsoft.Json/docs/Serializing_and_Deserializing_JSON/README.md

+﻿---
+icon: sync
+label: Serialize and Deserialize
+---
-﻿# Serializing and Deserializing JSON
+# Serializing and Deserializing JSON

 The quickest method of converting between JSON text and a .NET object is using the [JsonSerializer](/api/newtonsoft/json/jsonserializer/).
 The JsonSerializer converts .NET objects into their JSON equivalent and back again by mapping the .NET object property names to the JSON property names and copies the values for you.